Memorial Day Sale: 25% OFF 2 MONTHS Limited Time Sale! ๐ŸŽ‰

 • Alternative scale signals: Ahrefs Digest reports 284K readers; Search Engine Journal is listed at 200K subscribers in Ahrefs' SEO newsletter roundup.

-• Overload context: McKinsey estimates 28% of week on email; Asana reports 60% of the day spent on work about work.
+• Overload context: Microsoft reports 117 emails/day; Asana reports 60% of the day spent on work about work.

 • Winning workflow: Keep one curation source, one fast-news source, and one digest layer to reduce inbox switching.

-According to the official Moz page, the Moz Top 10 is a bi-monthly newsletter curated by Tom Capper that shares 10 valuable SEO and online marketing articles.
-That format matters because it is designed for quality-over-quantity readers, not for people who need hourly algorithm chatter.
+The Moz Top 10 is a bi-monthly newsletter curated by Tom Capper that ships 10 hand-picked SEO and online marketing articles per issue, according to the official Moz page.
+The format is built for quality-over-quantity readers, not for people who need hourly algorithm chatter.
+In a year where Google has shipped roughly 8-12 named ranking updates and hundreds of minor adjustments, the bi-monthly cadence becomes a feature, not a bug.

 This is also why many users searching "moz top ten email" are likely looking for confirmation of format and quality, not just a subscription field.
 If that is your use case, start with the full breakdown on Moz newsletters, then decide whether you need a second source for daily updates.